Tom Emmer: Taxes

 Emmer strongly opposes tax increases.
 He has also proposed gradually reducing the state corporate tax, with the eventual goal of repealing it altogether.

+As House majority whip, Emmer was responsible for managing Republican votes necessary to pass the 2025 One Big Beautiful Bill Act.
+One of the law's provisions made the 2017 Tax Cuts and Jobs Act's tax rates permanent.
+The nonpartisan Urban Institute-Brookings Institution Tax Policy Center said the move gave richer households larger benefits.
+Emmer told a reporter, "The 'huge tax cuts to the wealthy' actually makes me smile, because you gotta be kidding me [...] we were only making [permanent] the tax policy that has been in place for the last seven years.
+So this argument, the tax cuts for the rich, that's seven years old."

+Canadian tariffs

+Emmer voted against a House resolution to end President Trump's declaration of a national emergency that imposed tariffs on Canada.
+The resolution passed, with six Republicans voting in favor.
+Canada is Minnesota's largest trading partner.

 Trump felony conviction

 When former president Trump was convicted of 34 felony counts of falsifying business records, Emmer said, "Democrats just pulled off the biggest sham in U.S. history".
 Emmer served as Trump's Minnesota campaign chair.
 He joined other Republican leaders in condemning Trump's conviction and appeared with other Republican leaders, promising "to use House oversight powers and other measures to target jurisdictions pursuing prosecutions of the former president."

 "Tip credit"

-On July 5, 2010, after visiting a restaurant in St. Paul, Emmer was asked during a press conference if he supported a tip credit, the policy of allowing businesses to subtract tips from a server's hourly wage.
+On July 5, 2010, after visiting a restaurant in St. Paul, Emmer was asked during a press conference whether he supported a tip credit, the policy of allowing businesses to subtract tips from a server's hourly wage.
 His response was "Yes... if you didn't have a minimum wage law", adding, "somebody could be taking home well over one hundred thousand dollars as a server" while the restaurant owner could be making much less.

 One week after that press conference, Emmer announced a proposal that would exempt the first $20,000 a server makes in tips from state taxes.
 At the same press conference a protester dumped $20 in pennies on Emmer's lap.